 Sam’s Club itself often offers special promotions that can get you an annual membership basically for free.

-- By accepting this offer, you authorize annual recurring charges to any card on file for your Sam’s Club membership fee(s) plus any applicable taxes at the then-current rate every year until you cancel.
+- Important to note: By accepting this offer, you will authorize an annual recurring charge to the card on file for your Sam’s Club membership fee(s) plus taxes.

 - See even more tips and savings advice from the Slickdeals community on this ‘free’ Sam’s Club offer and past similar offers

 Again, keep in mind this offer is only good for new members.
-These offers are not valid for those with a current membership, or those who were Sam’s Club members less than 6 months prior to March 1, 2021.
+These offers are not valid for those with a current membership, or those who were Sam’s Club members less than 6 months prior to purchase dates.

 To check your renewal date to see if you qualify or not based on these exclusions, it’s best to check your billing statement or your Sam’s Club online account.